-Baby Shower Punch: This fruity and frothy bunch is so refreshing.
+This fruity and frothy baby shower punch is so refreshing.
 One of the cutest and easiest baby shower ideas out there!

-The blue baby shower punch with sherbet has a frothy, almost bubble-bath consistency on top , which looks great with… what else rubber duckies!
-The ducks float on top of the punch, showcasing a cute bubble bath scene.
-This blue sherbet punch is always a huge hit, and maneuvering around the ducks to get to the sherbet and punch is never an issue.
-However, it can certainly be made without sherbet if you choose.
+Thus blue baby shower punch with sherbet has a frothy, almost bubble-bath consistency on top , which looks great with… what else rubber duckies!
+The ducks float on top, showcasing a cute bubble bath scene.
+It is always a huge hit!

 What Other Sherbet Flavors Can I Use?

-Furthermore, you can definitely switch up the sherbet flavors in this blue sherbet punch if you aren’t a fan of pineapple!
+Furthermore, you can definitely switch up the sherbet flavors if you aren’t a fan of pineapple!
 Lemon sherbet also works great, or you could even use vanilla ice cream.
 Yum!
 I used Blue Kool-Aid, but if you can’t find it, you can also use Blue Hawaiian Punch.
 If you do this, you can stick to the original recipe but remember to omit the sugar, as Hawaiian Punch contains sugar and Kool-Aid does not.

 What Kind of Rubber Ducks Should I Buy?